 Table 4: Effect of lagged emissions on returns, excluding electric power generation, transmission and distribution.
 This table shows the estimation results of specification (33).
 The unit of observation is firm-year.
 The sample runs at annual frequency from 2002 to 2022.
 The sample does not include observations in industry NAICS code 2211.
-Scope-1 emission{it-1} is the scope-1 emissions intensity lagged by one-year.
-Scope-1+scope-2 emission{it} is the sum of scope-1 and scope-2 emissions intensities lagged by one year.
+Scope-1 emission ${it-1}$ is the scope-1 emissions intensity lagged by one-year.
+Scope-1+scope-2 emission ${it}$ is the sum of scope-1 and scope-2 emissions intensities lagged by one year.
 Emissions intensities are defined in Section 2.1 and are winsorized at the 95 percent level.
-The control variables are lagged by one year and are defined as follows: MCAP{it-1} is log of market capitalization; LEV{it-1} is total debt divided by total assets, winsorized at the 95 percent level (multiplied by 100); INVEST/A{it-1} is net income divided by shareholders' equity (multiplied by 100); VOL{it-1} is the standard deviation of mothly returns over a 12-month period; BETA{it-1} is the CAPM beta over a 12-month period; B/M{it-1} is the book-to-market ratio, winsorized at the 97.5 percent level. p<0.01, p<0.05, p<0.1.
+The control variables are lagged by one year and are defined as follows: MCAP ${it-1}$ is log of market capitalization; LEV ${it-1}$ is total debt divided by total assets, winsorized at the 95 percent level (multiplied by 100); INVEST/A ${it-1}$ is investment divided by total assets, winsorized at the 97.5 percent level (multiplied by 100); ROE ${it-1}$ is net income divided by shareholders' equity (multiplied by 100); VOL ${it-1}$ is the standard deviation of mothly returns over a 12-month period; BETA ${it-1}$ is the CAPM beta over a 12-month period; B/M ${it-1}$ is the book-to-market ratio, winsorized at the 97.5 percent level. p<0.01, p<0.05, p<0.1.

-of winsorization.
-Panel A focuses on the regressions with year fixed effects and Panel B focuses on the regressions with both year and industry fixed effects.
-The control variables are included in the estimation but omitted from the table for brevity.
-In each panel, Column (1) shows the results with a winsorization at the 99.5 percent level.
-Columns (2) to (4) consider winsorization levels at the 99 percent, 98 percent, and 90 percent level, respectively.
+winsorization levels at the 99 percent, 98 percent, and 90 percent level, respectively.
 The estimated coefficients decrease in the winsorization level, but are only significant with industry and year fixed effects.
-Appendix D shows consistent results for the sum of scope-1 and scope-2 emissions intensities.
-Appendix E shows how the distributions of firm-year observations are affected by different levels of winsorizations.
-Panel B in Figure 1 shows the
+Table E.4 shows consistent results for the sum of scope-1 and scope-2 emissions intensities.
+Figure D.2 shows how the distributions of firm-year observations are affected by different levels of winsorizations.
+Panel B in Figure 1 shows the distribution of firm-year observations across industries once emissions intensity is winsorized at a 95 percent level.